About Us Contact Shop

 Solo dates give me the chance to have new experiences without waiting around for everyone’s schedule to sync.
 And honestly, they’re one of the best ways to practice self-care and love by growing in independence and connecting with my interests.

 I think of it as having a relationship with myself.
 If you’re in a relationship with someone, you want to take care of them and make time for them.
 And if that’s the case, then I’m taking myself out.
-If I need to go alone to grow in self-connection and confidence (or just have fun), then I’m gonna be making plans for solo dates.
+If I need to go alone to grow in self-connection and confidence (or just have fun), then I’m gonna be making plans for solo dates in 2026.

 And whether it’s going out for a coffee and journaling session or heading to an art gallery, I’m spending time with myself doing things that I like or have wanted to try for awhile.